 Flat iron steak is a steak taken from one of the muscles in the beef chuck primal cut, specifically the top blade (or infraspinatus) muscle, which is part of a muscle group called the chuck shoulder clod.

-If you know anything about beef chuck, you know that it comes from one of the most heavily exercised parts of the cow, and it has a lot of tough connective tissue in it.
+Beef chuck comes from one of the most heavily exercised parts of the cow, and it has a lot of tough connective tissue in it.

 The solution is to slice the muscle lengthwise, just above that strip of gristle, and then flip it over and do the same to the other side.
 If you imagine the way you might fillet a fish, that's the way a flat iron steak is created from the top blade.